rapidsai/cuml/BUILD.md

 - `"DECOMPOSITION"` to include decomposition algorithms, or specify indivual options: `"PCA"`, `"TSVD"`
 - `"ENSEMBLE"` or `"RANDOMFOREST"` to include Random Forest (and Decision Tree) algorithms.
 - `"FIL"` to include the Forest Inferencing Library (FIL).
+- `"KNN"` to include the Nearest Neighbors models.
 - `"LINEAR_MODEL"` to include linear models, or specify indivual options: `"LINEARREGRESSION"`, `"RIDGE"`, `"LASSO"`, `"LOGISTICREGRESSION"`.
 - `"MANIFOLD"` to include manifold models, or specify indivual options: `"TSNE"`, `"UMAP"`.
 - `"METRICS` to include metrics/scoring algorithms.